 Clear waters and bright sunshine can be good conditions for lure fishing as spinners and plugs will be at their maximum visibility to the fish.
 Many anglers spinning for bass experiment with different lures depending on the colour of the water, and often a bright silver lure works well in bright conditions as it is the most visible to the fish.
 A black lure may also work well as it will be silhouetted against the sky to fish attacking it from below.
 In coloured or murky water plugs which incorporate a rattle or splash to imitate an injured fish may prove the most effective as the noises and splashes will help the fish locate the lure.
 There are no hard and fast rules about lure colours, and many anglers experiment with a range of different lure colours and types from different marks and in differing sea conditions until they find the most effective combination.

 Many sea fishing venues across the UK produce better catches for anglers once the sun has gone down.
 This is because fish spend daylight hours in deeper water away from the shore, but feel less vulnerable during darkness and therefore swim and feed in shallower water, and small sea creatures which provide a source of food for larger fish will also start to emerge during darkness.
-Of course, it is still perfectly possibly to catch decent sized fish during the day, but catches will generally be more consistent at night for species which scour the seabed looking for food such as cod, whiting and many species of flatfish, especially Dover sole.
-These species are highly adapted to feed in even complete darkness using their highly developed sense of smell which can pick up the faintest traces of scent which allows them to track down sources of food.
+Of course, it is still perfectly possible to catch decent sized fish during the day, but catches will generally be more consistent at night for species that scour the seabed looking for food such as cod, whiting and many species of flatfish, especially Dover sole.
+These species are highly adapted to feed in complete darkness using their highly developed sense of smell which can pick up the faintest traces of scent which allows them to track down sources of food.

-Some species such as conger eel will feed at any time of the day or night in deep water.
-However, in shallower inshore waters they are nocturnal, spending the daytime hidden away in holes and crevices within rock and coming out to feed once the sun has set.
+Some species such as conger eel will feed at any time of the day or night in deep water but in shallower inshore waters they are nocturnal, spending the daytime hidden away in holes, crevices and gaps between rocks and coming out to feed once the sun has set.
 This means that most anglers targeting conger eels from the shore will only do so at night, unless they are fishing in very deep water.
 Other species such as bull huss are also known to feed more at night, and even mini-species such as the small but venomous weever fish spend the day buried into the sand but emerge to hunt for prawns and fish fry once dusk approaches.
-Anglers will also talk about the water being coloured (with sediment or mud) and this generally benefits bait fishing as it creates conditions similar to darkness.
-Similarly, a cloudy or overcast day will usually produce better catches than a clear, sunny day as the absence of bright sunlight will lead to the fish moving into shallower water.
+Anglers will also talk about the water being coloured (with sediment, silt or mud) and this generally benefits bait fishing as it creates conditions similar to darkness.
+A cloudy or overcast day will usually produce better catches than a clear, sunny day as the absence of bright sunlight will lead to the fish moving into shallower water.

 Planning a Night Fishing Session

-- It is always best to arrive at a sea fishing mark when it is still light in order to set up while there is still natural light present.
+- As stated above it is always best to arrive at a sea fishing mark during daylight in order to set up while there is still natural light present.

-- Obviously sufficient light is needed for any night fishing session.
+- Obviously, sufficient light is needed for any night fishing session.
 Most anglers take an LED headlamp as this keeps the hands free while lighting up the area the angler is looking at.
-The Zebco 17-LED Head Lamp is ideal for anglers as a main head lamp, while the smaller and cheaper Micro Head Lamp is a good cheaper alternative with can be used as a back-up.
-LED lanterns are also useful for providing light to the area where and angler is fishing, click here to view NGT’s Light System which is an LED lantern which can also be used as a power bank to charge mobile phones and other electronic devices.
+The Zebco 17-LED Head Lamp is ideal for anglers as a main head lamp.
+LED lanterns are also useful for providing light to the area where an angler is fishing.
+Click here to view NGT’s Light System which is an LED lantern which can also be used as a power bank to charge mobile phones and other electronic devices.

-- Lights for rod tips are also essential – it can be near-impossible to see bites without these type of lights.
-Delta Rod Lights are widely used by UK sea anglers and can be bought in blue, green and red colours from Sea Angling Shop by clicking here, while cheap chemical light sticks can also be used – click here to buy a packet of five Ocean Sun Chemical Light Sticks for only 89p.
+- Lights for rod tips are also essential – it can be near-impossible to see bites without these types of lights.
+Delta Rod Lights are widely used by UK sea anglers and can be bought in blue, green and red colours from Sea Angling Shop by clicking here.
+Cheap chemical light sticks can also be used – click here to a packet of five chemical light sticks for just 89p from Sea Angling Shop.